How SCA works

 As part of the metadata, the SCA policy can contain an optional compliance field used to specify if the check is relevant to any compliance specifications.
 SCA checks usually indicate standards or policies that they aim to comply with.
 For example, we map CIS benchmark, PCI-DSS, NIST, and TSC controls to the relevant SCA checks.

-See below SCA policy ID 2651 for Debian 10 operating system as an example of a policy definition.
+See below SCA policy ID 19115 for Ubuntu 20.04 operating system as an example of a policy definition.

-description: "The HostbasedAuthentication parameter specifies if authentication is allowed through trusted hosts via the user of .rhosts, or /etc/hosts.equiv, along with successful public key client host authentication.
-This option only applies to SSH Protocol Version 2."
+description: "The HostbasedAuthentication parameter specifies if authentication is allowed through trusted hosts via the user of .rhosts, or /etc/hosts.equiv, along with successful public key client host authentication."

 rationale: "Even though the .rhosts files are ineffective if support is disabled in /etc/pam.conf, disabling the ability to use .rhosts files in SSH provides an additional layer of protection."